sarthakdeshpande181207/GreenScore/README.md

 https://green-score-hazel.vercel.app/

+NOTE !! : THE RESULT PAGE WONT BE SHOWN IF FREE TIER LIMITS OF API ARE EXHAUSTED

 ⚠️ **Important:**
 GitHub Pages supports only static frontend files (HTML, CSS, JavaScript).
 The **Node.js backend** used to fetch real-time AQI data **does not run on GitHub Pages**.